PhilipKolarov/single_file_projects_python/README.md

 class_compass - a class, which performs the functions of a compass;

+data_neutralizer - a function that returns a dictionary without certain specified keys or values;

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example

 User (Directory) - A personal version of a user class for a website, utilizing inheritance